 Yale is a member of the Common Application, an application platform offered by more than 600 diverse colleges and universities around the world.
-Last year nearly 1 million students used the Common Application.
+More than 1 million students use the Common Application every year.

 Reasons why the Common Application might be right for you:

 - The Common Application is accepted at the greatest number of colleges and universities.

 - Applicants may submit the same Common Application to as many colleges and universities as they like.
 Note that Yale also requires applicants to complete Yale-specific supplemental questions, including two additional short essays.